-You can also mix the powder with mustered oil to make a paste and used as toothpaste.
+You can also mix the powder with mustard oil to make a paste and used it as toothpaste.
 This is very good for reducing bad breath and for massaging the gums.

 Chew some tulsi leaves to get rid of ulcers and infections of your mouth.

 To maintain oral hygiene and reduce bad breath, boil a bunch of tulsi leaves in water, strain and gargle with this concoction.